fabrica-devs/fabrica/help.md

 ![hide-show-sidebar][hide-show-sidebar]
 ## Export/Import
 #### New Document
 + To create a new document, hover over the File button in the topbar menu and click on new.
 You will be asked to enter the name the document should have.
-Now you have to click the create button and you are done.
+Now you have to click the new button and you are done.

     ```
-    File ➡ New ➡ [Name] ➡ create
+    File ➡ New ➡ [Name] ➡ new
     ```
 #### Open Document
 + To open a document, hover over the File button in the topbar menu and click on open.
 After you've chosen the file you want to open, click on the open button.